NithinRachakonda/Food_Equity_Dashboard/README.md

 ## 📌 Project Overview

-Food insecurity is one of the most persistent socioeconomic challenges in the United States.
-This project builds a full data pipeline — from raw Census and Feeding America datasets to a publicly accessible interactive map — allowing policymakers, researchers, and advocates to understand where food insecurity is most severe and what factors drive it.
+Food insecurity affects every part of the country, but the scale of it rarely reaches the people with the capacity to respond.
+This project pulls together Census, BLS, and Feeding America data into a county-level map that shows where the problem is worst and more concretely, how much money it would actually take to close the gap.
+That second part matters.
+The Annual Budget Shortfall is calculated for every county: the dollar difference between what food-insecure households have and what they need to eat adequately.
+For a donor, it makes an abstract crisis legible.
+For a researcher or policymaker, it shows which communities are furthest behind and what's driving it.

 The dashboard visualizes:
 - **Annual Budget Shortfall** — total dollar gap to meet food needs
 - **Food Insecurity Rate** — modeled proportion of food-insecure population